evalina1/steemit.price.app/README.md

 Release build:
 `ionic cordova build --release android`

-**Android** For proper release build you have to create a signing key file in keys folder or edit build.json
+**Android**
-`cordova build android --release -- --keystore=./keys/<keystorefile> --storePassword=<password> --alias=<alias> --password=<password>`
+For proper release build you have to create a signing key file in keys folder, or edit build.json `cordova build android --release -- --keystore=./keys/<keystorefile> --storePassword=<password> --alias=<alias> --password=<password>`

 ### I have a question, feedback, feature requests, problem or found a bug?